West Ham Stadium: Origins

 Plans for a very large stadium in a rural area near Plaistow Marsh, east of Canning Town were unveiled in the late 1920s and work began on the structure where an old sports ground (built in 1855) was situated that had belonged to the workers of the custom house of Royal Victoria Dock.

-The stadium was designed by Archibald Leitch, responsible for most of the major football stadia at the time including Anfield and Highbury.
+The stadium was designed by Archibald Leitch, responsible for most of the major football stadia at the time including Goodison Park and Highbury.
 There was a large two tier stand accommodating 80,000 spectators with a smaller stand able to hold a further 20,000 bringing the capacity for the stadium up to 100,000.
 The track was the largest in Great Britain with a circumference of 562 yards and 123-yard straights.
 The standard trip of 550 yards did not even require a greyhound to complete a full lap.
 The track was lit by 70 x 750 watt lamps and used a special monorail train weighing 500lbs to carry the hare.
 There was also a very unusual design regarding the track surface which used turf laid on a wooden foundation which had been raised twelve inches above ground level which would consequently result in a very fast track.
 It was described as a well-sprung dance floor matted with a special fibrous substance.

 The kennels consisted of six ranges totalling over 200 kennels within the two acres of the stadium grounds.